When is the best time to visit?

 High-rise Benidorm is one of the most important holiday resorts in Spain.
-Each year up to five million tourists - from the UK and Europe - seek flights to Benidorm.
+Each year millions of tourists seek flights to the city.
 In the 1950s it pioneered mass tourism, deciding to build up into the blue sky and leave lots of space for parks and pools and outdoor spaces rather than sprawling outwards.
 This way, visitors have short strolls to the beach and beautiful sea views.

-It's a very popular mix of Spain and England with a hot sun beating down, two wonderful beaches, "W" in shape, and sparkling waters.
-The Old Town sits on the promontory between the sweeping beaches.
+The hot sun is beating down most of the year, there are two wonderful beaches, "W" in shape, and sparkling waters The Old Town sits on the promontory between the sweeping beaches.